bloominstituteoftechnology/Relational-Databases/README.md

 For more information, see the [PostgreSQL EXPLAIN documentation](https://www.postgresql.org/docs/current/static/sql-explain.html)

+## Quick and Dirty DB Design

+Designing a non-trivial database is a difficult, learned skill best left to professionals.
+Feel free to do small databases with minimal training, but if you get in a professional situation with a large database that needs to be designed, you should consult with people with strong domain knowledge.

+That said, here are a couple pointers.

+* In general, all your tables should have a unique `PRIMARY KEY` for each row.
+  It's common to use `SERIAL` or `AUTO_INCREMENT` to make this happen.

+* Keep an eye out for commonly duplicated data.
+If you are duplicating text data across several records, consider that maybe it should be in its own table and referred to with a foreign key.

+* Watch out for unrelated data in the same record.
+If it's a record in the `Employee` table but it has `Department_Address` as a column, that probably belongs in a `Department` table, referred to by a public key.

+But if you really want to design database, read on to the [Normalization and Normal Forms](#normalization-and-normal-forms) section.

 ## Normalization and Normal Forms

 *[This topic is very deep and this section cannot do it full justice.]*